bhavyacontractor/G12_Healthcare/README.md

 * accepts or rejects appointment requests.
 * add post description or refer medicines to user after appointment.
 * chat with users.

+# For downloading
+you can clone this project in your local machine and use this project using Visual Studio Code and MySQL Workbench.

+Requirements
+* Python (recommended version 3.7.6 and above)
+* pip install -r requirements.txt (Please run your command prompt/terminal as administrator)

+you can make your own database using sql codes in MySQL Workbench.
+Now, you can run the python script and open 'localhost:5000' in browser.